dufferzafar/win-butler/README.md

 * Disabled

-  These hotkeys won't work by default for the simple reason that I do not know where you have your Help files store.
+  These hotkeys won't work by default for the simple reason that I do not know where you have your Help files stored.
 You'll have to tweak the script to provide paths to your help files.

   * **Ctrl + Shift + Q** : Launch Lua's help file.